oracle/truffleruby/doc/user/compatibility.md

 Setting the process title (via `$0` or `Process.setproctitle` in Ruby) is done as best-effort.
 It may not work, or the title you try to set may be truncated.

+#### Line numbers other than 1 work differently

+In an `eval` where a custom line number can be specified, line numbers below 1 are treated as 1, and line numbers above 1 are implemented by inserting blank lines in front of the source before parsing it.

+The `erb` standard library has been modified to not use negative line numbers.

 ## Features with very low performance

 #### Keyword arguments